jhannah/jays.net/README.txt

 Most of our hosting is on Netlify nowadays (github.com/jhannah-netlify).
-But we can't host jays.net there because we use Apache Server Side Includes, want people to be able to browse random directories, etc...
+But we can't host jays.net there because we use Apache Server Side Includes, want people to be able to browse random directories, and other random Apache features...

+We also can't host usshoustondive.com there because we want to rsync a huge

 linode.com latest Debian  # https://www.debian.org/releases/index.en.html
                           # https://wiki.debian.org/DebianUpgrade